 Fergie risked that.
 Was it a succesfull attempt?
 No, it wasn’t.
 Her voice was too dominant in the soundmix for the effect she probably intended.
 That made the entire thing sound forcedly different.
 But it wasn’t bad, or off-key.
 It just, well, failed.
 The way you can lose a baseball game.
 Shoot and miss.

-And with that and the blood from the latest shooting no doubt still drying up, perhaps it was fitting.
+And with the recent buy ar-15’s from Palmetto State Armory, the blood from the latest shooting no doubt still drying up, perhaps it was fitting.
 Except when it comes to shootings, the US isn’t trying and failing.
 Just failing.
 Maybe if Americans had a little more concern for children dying than they would for the anthem and the flag being respected during a game of sports, they would have started solving gun violence.

 In fact, we have a proposition to make.
 If the anthem at sports games is that important, we present to you the lyrics to sing for as long as the gunmade streams of blood keep flowing.

 O’er the ramparts we watched,

 full of holes still was streaming?